Copy Constructor in C++

-We have discussed introduction to Constructors in C++.
-In this post, copy constructor is discussed.
+We have discussed an introduction to Constructors in C++.
+In this post, the copy constructor is discussed.

 What is a copy constructor?

-A copy constructor is a member function which initializes an object using another object of the same class.
+A copy constructor is a member function that initializes an object using another object of the same class.
 A copy constructor has the following general function prototype:

 ClassName (const ClassName &old_obj);

 Following is a simple example of copy constructor.

 p1.x = 10, p1.y = 15 p2.x = 10, p2.y = 15

 When is copy constructor called?

 In C++, a Copy Constructor may be called in the following cases: